Responsible investing and ethical funds

 World Commission on Environment and Development

-Socially responsible investing (SRI), or ethical investments is the broad term used for an investment approach which seeks to consider a company’s broader impact on society, and/or the environment in which it operates, in addition to seeking a financial return.
+Socially responsible investing (SRI), or ethical investments is the broad term used for an investment approach which seeks to consider a company’s broader impact on society, and the environment.

 Ethical investing is where you consider not only the returns of the investment but also the implications of ESG (Environmental, Social and Corporate Governance).